 Mintos review updated February 20th 2017 

-Mintos offers a variety of loan options from guaranteed buy-back personal and business loans to mortgages.
-Investing in Euros does present some currency risk but the returns are high enough to be intriguing.
+Latvian based Mintos offers a variety of loan options from guaranteed buy-back personal and business loans to mortgages.
+Minto’s also enables lenders to exchange currency without needing to use a third party.
+Investing in currency other than £’s does present British residents with some currency risk but the returns are high enough to be intriguing.
 Read on for my unbiased Mintos review.

 My current rate of return: 12.46% (After fees but before tax)

-* This opinion risk factors in loan types, interest returns, platform history, default numbers and my own investing experiences.
+* This opinion risk factors in loan types, interest returns, company history, default numbers and my own investing experiences.

 The Mintos Review – What You Need to Know: